Tinkoff/stapp/docs/guides/react.md

 NB: `consume`, `Form` and `Field` components are created "on-demand" with corresponding getters.
 This means that you can safely use `createComponents` without worrying about unused components.

-Consumer, Form and Field components follow the
+Consumer, Form and Field components follow the render-prop pattern.
 See usage examples below.

 ### `createConsumer()`